Nerium product based pyramid scheme?

 - Nerium encourages people to write fake positive reviews.
 They promote the use of words like “scam” and such in the titles.
 What a speaker said (at a training event) is that they want to dominate the first three pages of search results.
 So when people are looking for honest reviews, they will have a hard time finding them.
 Nerium partners write fake “scam reviews”.
 Nerium partners also go to amazon.com and write fake reviews.Excellent business opportunities and companies with good products do not feel the need to plaster the market with fake reviews.

 - Customers have reported they were trying to return the product because they were allergic or did not see any difference.
 When they contacted Nerium for an RMA, they were told they need to continue using it for at least 30 days.
 When they called after 30 days, they were told that the return winow closed after 30 days.

 Is Nerium a scam?
 Maybe not regarding the legal definition as you have overpriced toxic products (primary product is still the night cream) to sell – regarding moral they sure are.
 False promises, overpriced, unsafe products and many other features I would call shady at best.

 The company is on the market since 2011, carefully surfing the gray zone in between MLM and illegal pyramid.

 From the number of people who have bugged me about Nerium, I would think the pyramid is already of a size where starters cannot make real money (at least in the States),

-In my opinion, they clearly are a product-based pyramid scheme, and I suggest to stay away.
+They clearly are a product-based pyramid scheme, and I suggest staying away.
 There are enough good creams out there to sell (without toxic ingredients), and there are probably enough decent MLM around.

-Also, once you know that over 90 % of the people you acquire just lose their money – why would you even do that.
+Also, once you know that over 90% of the people you gain just lose their money – why would you even do that.